pnnl/HyperNetX/docs/source/glossary.rst

 		The edge s-linegraph is a graph on the set Edges.
 Two edges in Edges are incident in the edge s-linegraph if they share at least s incident nodes in Nodes; that is, the edges intersect in at least s nodes in Nodes.

-	..
-Bipartite Condition
-	..
-Condition imposed on instances of the class EntitySet.
-	..     *Entities that are elements of the same EntitySet, may not contain each other as elements.*
-	..
-The elements and children of an EntitySet generate a specific partition for a bipartite graph.
-	..
-The partition is isomorphic to a Hypergraph where the elements correspond to hyperedges and
-	..     the children correspond to the nodes.
-EntitySets are the basic objects used to construct dynamic hypergraphs
-	..     in HNX.
-See methods :py:meth:`classes.hypergraph.Hypergraph.bipartite` and :py:meth:`classes.hypergraph.Hypergraph.from_bipartite`.